Acoustic-travel/House_price_prediction/README.md

 - Makes use of a machine learning model to forecast house price values depending on the features entered
 - Displays the predicted house price to the user

+## Installation

+### requirements
+- Python 3.x
+- Flask
+- scikit-learn
+- jinja2
+- python
+- numpy

+## usage
+Using the Web Interface
+1. Fill out the house feature form on the web page, providing details like the number of bedrooms,number of bathrooms, size of square feet, NO of floor etc.
+2. Click the "Predict" button.
+3. The application will display the predicted house price based on the provided features.

+## Model Implementation

+### Dataset
+For this project, we used the  from Kaggle.

+### Model Selection and Training
+We implemented a LinearRegression is a machine learning algorithm used for predicting a continuous target variable based on linear relationships between features and target.
+The model was trained using the dataset and saved in the `models/train_model.pkl` file.

+## Code Structure
+The project's code structure is as follows:

   ## Code Structure

 ### The project's code structure is as follows:
 - `app.py`: The main Flask application file, handling routing and model integration.